lodsb/SC1000/README.md

 ### What's New

-- **Loop recording** with punch-in overdub and per-deck control
+- **Loop recording** with punch-in overdub and per-deck control (via external audio interface)
 - **High-quality sinc interpolation** (16-tap, anti-aliased)
 - **Float-based audio engine** with native 24-bit support
-- **CV outputs** for modular synthesis integration
+- **CV outputs** for modular synthesis integration (via external audio interface)
 - **Multi-device audio routing** with per-device configuration
 - **Extensive logging system** with file output
 - **JSON configuration** for easy customization
 - **CMake build system** with Docker cross-compilation support
 - **C++17 codebase** with modern patterns (RAII, namespaces, smart pointers)

+For more info see below (section [Software Features Version 2](#software-features-version-2))

 ### Compatibility Note

-**The new software is a drop-in binary replacement.** It runs on the existing SD card Linux image - no OS update required.
+**The new software is/will be a drop-in binary replacement.** It runs on the existing SD card Linux image - no OS update required.
 Simply copy the new `xwax` binary to the USB stick root or to `/root/xwax` on the SD card.

-The original software is preserved in `software/original_version/` for reference.

 ---